DarkLearn/CPP/Notes/DataTypesConversion.md

 - 3.14 → double
 - 69.08 → double

+Note: If we type:

+-5.0f  → Now this type is float. [ Not Double ]

 ## 4) Before Store result is in bigger type

 float x = 5.0 + 3;